Season of Nonviolence

 by Tracey Michae'l Lewis-Giggetts

-Join us and other community organizations for the 2024 Season of Nonviolence book discussions.
-This year’s selection is Tracey Michae'l Lewis-Giggetts' Black Joy: Stories of Resistance, Resilience, and Restoration.
+Students and community members joined us and other community organizations for the 2024 Season of Nonviolence book discussions.
+This year’s selection was Tracey Michae'l Lewis-Giggetts' Black Joy: Stories of Resistance, Resilience, and Restoration.

 In this collection of lyrical, autobiographical essays, Lewis-Giggetts shares how her sense of joy has evolved, even in the midst of trauma.
 She offers redemptive strength of joy in Black culture, challenging the one-note narrative of Black life as solely comprised of trauma and hardship.